Storage Share Newsletter 2019

 Garlic — 5 heads– These should store until January or even February.
-We do have extra for sale if you like.
 Easy Storage Tip: Countertop or hanging basket.

-Sweet Potatoes — 3 pounds — Most of them developed the creamy texture and deep sweetness we’re always aiming for.
+Sweet Potatoes — 3 pounds — They are freakin phenomenal.
 We’ll have them clean and dirty, your choice.
 The clean ones are reliably good for two to three weeks.
 The dirty ones will store longer, maybe 1-2 months.
 Easy Storage Tip: Basement, 60°, if it’s not 60 then eat within one month.

-Dried Herbs — Your choice of 2 bunches — Oregano, Thyme, and/or Sage.
-Some are available for U-pick in the field too, if you want a little more.
+Dried Herbs — Your choice of 2 bunches total — Oregano, Thyme, and/or Sage.
+Thyme and Oregano are available for U-pick in the field too, if you want a little more.

 Easy Storage Tip for entire share: Keep about half of everything in your fridge for eating all winter and then have a soup-making day with the rest of the share and freeze soup to enjoy all winter.
 There are a lot of soup recipes in recipes section below, along with copies of more detailed storage info available.
 And you can leave some of the roots with us to pick up at our winter store in December or later.